Modern 50 | Artist Collective + Atelier

 Modern 50 has been in business since 2002.
 We are located just Outside of Northeast Washington, D.C.
 Call (703)577-5596 or Email Dino@Modern50.com to initiate your purchase.
 Please mention item name in your inquiry.

 We accept Visa, MasterCard, Checks, and Wire Transfers.
-We generally ship within 48 hours of orders via FedEx Ground.
+We generally ship within 1-4 Days of receiving cleared payments for orders via FedEx Ground.

 Freight can take up to 2 weeks to be picked up by Ukay, Plycon Vanlines or any carrier of your choice.
 Dimensions are provided in each item listing, weights upon request.